Russia's war on Ukraine latest news: Putin seeks proposals from top military commanders | Headlines

 Russia's war on Ukraine latest news: Putin seeks proposals from top military commanders

-* A 36-year-old man was killed inside his car after Russian forces shelled the southern Ukrainian city of Kherson on Saturday, the regional governor said. * The mayor of Ukraine's capital said early Saturday the city's metro system was back in service and that all residents had been reconnected to water supply a day after the latest wave of Russian air strikes.
+* Air raid sirens wailed across Ukraine, including in Kyiv, local officials said, a day after Russia carried out a massive missile strike on critical infrastructure. * A 36-year-old man was killed inside his car after Russian forces shelled the southern Ukrainian city of Kherson on Saturday, the regional governor said.

 President Vladimir Putin has sought proposals from his armed forces commanders on how they think Russia's military campaign in Ukraine should proceed, during a visit to the operation's headquarters, the Kremlin said.
 CONFLICT